chris-hinds/spotify-tray-application/README.md

 git clone https://github.com/chinds185a/spotify-tray-application
 ```

-2. Enter the directory and installing th dependanices using YARN or NPM
+2. Enter the directory and install the dependanices using YARN or NPM

 ```
 cd spotify-tray-application && yarn install